=not named in book of Remembrance

 Revell, E. E., Q. E., G., and J.

 children playing in Union Road, now Coombe Valley Road, courtesy Dover Express Ernest Edwin, Queenie Elizabeth, Gladys, and Joyce Revell.
-They lived at 71 Union Road and died when a bomb exploded on the Union Road Trenches on Good Friday morning, 3 April 1942.
-Ernest was 50, the son of Edwin George and Eliza Jane Revell.
-He was in the ARP.
-Rescue Service.
-Queenie was 42 and the daughter of Mr. and Mrs. Cranville, of London.
-Gladys was 16 and Joyce was 13.gravestone by Joyce Banks
+They lived at 71 Union Road and died when a bomb exploded on the Union Road Trenches, a concrete shelter, on Good Friday morning, 3 April 1942.
+Around thirty people had been sleeping there, and one end of the shelter was completely wrecked.

-Joyce may be the little girl behind the pram in thie picture above (probably from around Autumn 1940) of children playing at the corner of Union Road (now Coombe Valley Road) and MacDonald Road.
+Jgraves or set 2186 Gladys was 16 and Joyce was 13.
+Joyce may be the little girl behind the pram in the picture above (probably from around Autumn 1940) of children playing at the corner of Union Road (now Coombe Valley Road) and MacDonald Road.

 The family were interred at Buckland, Dover, with Mr and Mrs Revell in one grave, C11 9, and their daughters in another, C11 10, adjoining.